Projects & Progress

 Understanding the importance of the sites, volunteers have willingly weeded, planted, mulched, installed fencing and erosion-mitigation structures, watered new plantings over hot summers, conducted guided tours and collected litter.
 We recognise that this is not easy work, so we are extremely encouraged by and grateful for such support.

-As part of ongoing care for each Reserve, different teams of volunteers meet weekly, fortnightly or monthly to devote a few hours to removing weeds such as fleabane and wild radish, collecting litter, planting and other appropriate seasonal activities within their designated region.
+As part of ongoing care for each reserve, different teams of volunteers meet weekly, fortnightly or monthly to devote a few hours to removing weeds such as fleabane and wild radish, collecting litter, planting and other appropriate seasonal activities within their designated region.

 Current Projects